nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/digital-asset-management-dam.md

 #### Picture Views

-When you import a&nbsp;document having the `Picture`&nbsp;facet on your platform, additional formats are available on it.&nbsp;The default ones are:
+When you import a document having the `Picture` facet on your platform, additional formats are available on it.
+The default ones are:

-*   Thumbnail: the picture is converted to JPG and resized to 100px height or width.
+*   Thumbnail: the picture is converted to JPG and resized to 100 px height or width.
-*   Small: the picture is converted to JPG and resized to&nbsp;280 px&nbsp;height or width.&nbsp;
+*   Small: the picture is converted to JPG and resized to 280&nbsp;px height or width.
-*   Medium: the picture is converted to JPG and resized to 550 px height or width.
+*   Medium: the picture is converted to JPG and resized to 550&nbsp;px height or width.
 *   OriginalJpeg: the picture is converted to JPG but the original size is kept.
 This export is done even if the original picture was a JPG file.

 {{#> callout type='tip' }}